-Rashi’s Commentary for: Vayiqra (Leviticus) 8:1 – 10:7
+Rashi’s Commentary for: Vayikra (Leviticus) 8:1 – 10:7

 2 Take Aaron This section was stated seven days before the erection of the Sanctuary, [and should have been stated earlier in Exod.
 Parashath Pekudei, which discusses the erection and consecration processes.
 [However], there is no [sequence of] earlier and later events in the Torah [i.e., Scripture does not always follow chronological order].